How to Write a YouTube Video Script: A Step-by-Step Guide

 Next, give your viewers some context in your introduction.
 Who are you?
 What’s your brand?
 What makes you an expert?

 Then, outline exactly what your video aims to do.
 How is it structured?
-What tools will you use?
-Do you answer related questions in other videos of yours?
+What tools will you use, or what product will you review?
+Have you already answered related questions in a previous video?

 5 - Captivate With the Body of Your YouTube Video Script